CloudsDocker/cloudsdocker.github.io/_posts/2026/09/02/2026-09-02-why-cli-tools-crash-tracebacks-en.md

 ---
-title: From Hacky to Heroic: The Product Mindset for Great CLIs
+title: "From Hacky to Heroic: The Product Mindset for Great CLIs"
 header:
     image: /assets/images/useful_shortcut_tips_for_macbook_office_workers.jpg
 date: 2026-09-02